Pipeline SafetyRRC's Oversight & Safety Program, ensuring compliance with safety regulations while promoting public safety & awareness

 The final rule makes changes to the federal pipeline safety regulations [49 Code of Regulations (CFR) Parts 190-199] to improve the safety of onshore gas gathering pipelines.
 Operators of certain Type C and Type R gathering lines are required to meet compliance deadlines in the new rule of November 16, 2022 (49 CFR §192.8) and May 16, 2023 (49 CFR §192.9).

 To view the full notice, visit the RRC website at https://www.rrc.texas.gov/media/0ojpxjn4/nto_pipeline-safety-mileage-fee-clarification_11-28-2022.pdf.

 The Oversight and Safety Division has responsibility for Alternative Fuels, Gas Services and Pipeline Safety.
 This reorganization in January 2015 will bring even greater efficiency and consistency to these operations within the Railroad Commission of Texas (RRC), allowing the agency to better serve the state.

 Texas has the largest pipeline infrastructure in the nation, representing about 1/6 of the total pipeline mileage of the entire United States.
-Texas’ pipelines are divided into the categories of natural gas and LP-gas distribution lines (more than 146,966 miles), hazardous liquid and natural gas transmission lines (more than 69,169 miles), intrastate production and gathering lines leaving a lease, and interstate lines (46,097 miles).
-The Railroad Commission of Texas has safety responsibility over the first three categories.
+Texas’ pipelines are divided into the categories of natural gas and LP-gas distribution lines, hazardous liquid and natural gas transmission lines, hazardous liquid and natural gas regulated gathering lines, intrastate production and gathering lines leaving a lease, and interstate lines.
+The RRC has safety responsibility over the first four categories.